DTanJP/CardboardPC/README.md

 Q. Does this come with a OS?

 A. Yes.
-Check out DustOS.
-A prototype OS created for this.
+Check out [DustOS](https://github.com/DTanJP/DustOS).
+A prototype OS created to work for this.

 Q. What's the difference between a driver and a application?